 Watch out for problems and issues – but don’t revert to old ways of working for solutions

-Managers have to use their ‘smart people skills’ [link to M9] to watch for signs of problems and challenges when people are working in new ways.
+Managers have to use their ‘smart people skills’ to watch for signs of problems and challenges when people are working in new ways.

 This should involve frank conversations with team members and what is or isn’t working about the new work arrangements.
 There may be issues with the work pattern itself, particular issues about the work, or issues from the wider context of their life.